 About Jingrui Li"I am Jingrui, a junior from Northeastern University in China, majoring in software engineering.
 I love computer science and like to develop anything interesting."

 Google Cloud IoT Core Interface in Lua - Gaurav Kumar (India)

-About the project"The project that I'm working on is based upon developing an interface in Lua for the set of Google Cloud IoT Core APIs, through two REST resources: cloudiot methods, to facilitate device manager tasks, and cloudiotdevice methods, to facilitate device communication over the HTTP bridge.
-I will also work upon providing a Proof of Concept for the above mentioned interface using a real world embedded device like NodeMCU."
+About the project"The project involves developing an interface in Lua for the set of Google Cloud IoT Core APIs, through two REST resources: cloudiot methods, to facilitate device manager tasks, and cloudiotdevice methods, to facilitate device communication over the HTTP bridge.
+I worked upon providing a Proof of Concept for the above mentioned interface using a real world embedded device like NodeMCU."

 "I'm currently studying at the Indian Institute of Technology, Mandi (Himachal Pradesh).
 The thought of connecting people and machines together via Human-machine interaction is what I inspires me a lot.
 I'm a keen enthusiast of Artificial Intelligence and Internet of Things.
 Connect with me on Linkedin and GitHub."